 Tips for maintenance and care of balls

-To prolong the life and performance of tennis and paddle balls, it is important to store them properly in a ball crate and keep them pressurized.
+To prolong the life and performance of tennis and padel balls, it is important to store them properly in a ball crate and keep them pressurized.
 Tools such as the Plus Tube can help maintain optimal internal ball pressure, ensuring consistent performance on the court.

 Conclusions